davyjones1210/e-commerce_recommender_model/README.md

 # Ideas

 - Build a recommender model
+- Season changes in sales/quarterly impact: demostrate regression, classification and clustering along category of products against the sales
 - Define a larger problem related to revenue and within that identify a few sub problems

 # First review w/ Aditya K